 After Ops Manager upgrades components, it performs system checks and launches UI apps and other PAS components as PCF apps.
 These tasks run in the following order:

 |3||Usage Service Errand - Push Usage Service app|

 |5||Notifications UI Errand - Push Notifications UI|

 |7||App Autoscaler Smoke Test Errand - Run smoke tests against App Autoscaler|

 |8||Register Autoscaling Service Broker|

 |9||Destroy Autoscaling Service Broker|

 |11||MySQL Rejoin Unsafe Errand|

-For sample performance measurements of an upgrading Cloud Foundry installation, see Upgrade Load Example: Pivotal Web Services.
+For sample performance measurements of an upgrading PCF installation, see Upgrade Load Example: Pivotal Web Services.